leove4/Square-packing-simulation/README.md

 ## Features

-The project features an interactive graphical user interface (GUI) built on Matplotlib.
+The project features an interactive graphical user interface built on Matplotlib.
 Users can adjust various parameters via the UI before starting the simulation, such as:

 - **Container Area:** The total area of the larger square (e.g., 100 for a 10×10 container).
 - **Max Failures:** The maximum number of consecutive failed insertion attempts allowed before the simulation stops.